 Playa d’en Bossa, Ibiza

 You’ll be hard pressed to find a more up-for-it beach in Europe.
 Stretching south from Renaissance-era Ibiza Town, this strip of sand is popular with more than glam holidaymakers.
 On its shores are the megalith open-air club/hotel hybrid Ushuaia and music-focused Hard Rock Ibiza, which host the White Isle’s best talent each season.
-The Ushuaia closing party this year takes place on 2 October, with superstar DJ David Guetta playing his last show on 30 September.

 Usually overlooked in favour of neighbouring Barcelona, Valencia has a bigger and better city beach.
 Wide, sandy El Cabanyal is easily accessible from the city in just 15 minutes by the very efficient tram system, and the beach promenade runs the entire length with restaurants, bars and cafes.
 While in town, stop by the hemispheric City of Arts and Sciences, designed by starchitect Santiago Calatrava.